 Ascend the stairs of Fort Louis, a historic French military fort, for a phenomenal view and brief history lesson.
 Once you’re done, you can browse boutiques for colorful clothing and locally made crafts and jewelry.

-The food in St. Martin doesn’t disappoint either.
+The island’s food culture is a popular part of student life outside the classroom.
 The town of Grand Case, known as the gourmet capital of the Caribbean, is home to both bistros and barbecue shacks–known locally as lolos.
 Here you can try everything from escargot to grilled lobster, all while enjoying the ocean breeze.

 Exploring Dutch Sint Maarten